Asianet (TV channel)

 Asianet is an Indian Malayalam language general entertainment pay television channel owned by JioStar, a joint venture between Viacom18 and Disney India.
 It primarily telecasts programs such as serials, reality shows and Malayalam films.
-Asianet HD is the first High Definition channel in Malayalam and was the Star network's first HD channel in a regional language other than Hindi or English.
+Asianet HD is the first High Definition channel in Malayalam and was the Star network's first HD channel in a language other than Hindi or English.

 History

 Founding

 The channel was founded by Raji Menon in 1993.
 In late 2006, Menon partially pulled out of Asianet Communications, turning over control to Rajeev Chandrasekhar (Jupiter Entertainment Ventures).
 Star India bought a 51% stake in Asianet Communications and formed a joint venture with JEV in November 2008.
 In 2014, Star India took full ownership of Asianet Communications.

 Star India Acquisitions (2008–2014)

 Asianet was restructured into four companies in June 2008 (general entertainment, news, radio, and media infrastructure).
 This move was to allow separate investments in each company.
 Star India started talks with the owners of the Asianet channels in August 2008.

 Star India eventually bought a 51% stake in Asianet Communications and formed a joint venture with JEV in November 2008.
 The joint venture, called "Star Jupiter", comprised all general entertainment channels of Asianet 8 October 2013 Bombay 12 March Communications (Asianet, Asianet Plus, Asianet Movies, Asianet Suvarna and Asianet Sitara, a Telugu language channel) and Vijay TV.
 Star India had reportedly paid $235 million in cash for the 51% stake and assumed a net debt of approximately $20 million.
 It is not clear how much stake Raji Menon held in the new Star Jupiter venture.
 Before forming the JV, it was known that the founder (Raji Menon) had held about 26% stake.
 Star India increased its stake in Asianet Communications to 75% in July 2010 (for which Star India paid around $90 million in cash), and to 87%, by acquiring 12% stake for $160 million in June, 2013.
 The latter move was by acquiring a 19% equity stake in Vijay TV from Chandrasekhar and Asianet Communications MD Madhavan.
 Following the June 2013 investment, Asianet Communications was valued at $1.33 billion.
 Star India acquired a 100% stake in Asianet Communications (buying the remaining 13% stake) in March 2014.